Sage-Bionetworks/annotationUI/README.md

 [Version format and use](https://github.com/Sage-Bionetworks/synapseAnnotations/issues/144)

 ### Use-case documentation
-`vignettes` folder contains an R markdown and knitted html file with instructive tutorials demonstrating practical uses of the annotationUI shiny app.
+`vignettes` folder contains an R markdown with instructive tutorials demonstrating practical uses of the annotationUI shiny app.

 ### How to use on a different server
 Replacing the **dat** variable in `global.R` would allow for users to re-define the annotations given the same schema defined as above.